 Mr. Aasen earned his master of business administration from Old Dominion University and his bachelor of science in electrical engineering from North Carolina State University.

-VICE PRESIDENT FOR COMMUNICATIONS AND ENROLLMENT MANAGEMENT
+VICE PRESIDENT FOR Marketing and COMMUNICATIONS

 After more than 30 years as a newspaper editor, mostly at The Virginian-Pilot in Norfolk, she embarked on a new career path in 2008 as Director of Media Relations for the University of Virginia’s Office of Public Affairs in Charlottesville.